egordylan/egordylan.github.io/README.md

 Here I need to write something to describe my project but there is no so mush information about.

 1. I have to make a repository.
-2. I heve to make a one line web page.
+2. I have to make a one line web page.
 3. I have to commit it to `GitHub`.

 > Thanks `FreeIT` for motivation.